rclone/rclone/docs/content/cache.md

 on the hardware that rclone runs on but it also means that streams will be more fluid and data will be available much more faster to readers.

+**Note**: If the optional Plex integration is enabled then this setting will adapt to the type of reading performed and the value specified here will be used as a maximum number of workers to use.
 **Default**: 4

 #### --cache-chunk-no-memory ####